codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 Once you have the token, paste it in the Codefresh UI and click *Test connection*.
 If everything is OK can now save the Git integration.

-For GitLab on-premises you also need to provide the URL of the GitLab server in your organization.
-If enabled in your account you can setup [Pipeline definition restrictions]({{site.baseurl}}/docs/administration/access-control/#pipeline-definition-restrictions) by expanding the *YAML Options* segment.
+For GitLab on-premises, you also need to provide the URL of the GitLab server in your organization.
+If enabled in your account you can set up [Pipeline definition restrictions]({{site.baseurl}}/docs/administration/account-user-management/access-control/#pipeline-definition-restrictions) by expanding the *YAML Options* segment.

 ### Using External Secrets for GitLab Token

-If your GitLab installation is behind your firewall, you can also use any [external secrets that you have defined]({{site.baseurl}}/docs/integrations/secret-storage/) (such as Kubernetes secrets) as values by entering a secrets value with the same syntax [shown in pipelines]({{site.baseurl}}/docs/pipelines/secrets-store/).
+If your GitLab installation is behind your firewall, you can also use any [external secrets that you have defined]({{site.baseurl}}/docs/integrations/secret-storage/) (such as Kubernetes secrets) as values by entering a secrets value with the same syntax [shown in pipelines]({{site.baseurl}}/docs/pipelines/configuration/secrets-store/).

 For example if you already have a `token` on a resource call `git-credentials` you can put in the token field the expression {% raw %}`${{secrets.git-credentials@token}}`{% endraw %}.

 ## Bitbucket

 For the **OAuth2 method** you only need to enter a name for your connection and click *Save*.
 Then accept the permissions dialog.
 This is the easiest and recommended way to integrate Bitbucket.
-Notice that if you used Bitbucket when you [created your Codefresh account]({{site.baseurl}}/docs/administration/create-a-codefresh-account/), this integration is already setup for you.
+Notice that if you used Bitbucket when you [created your Codefresh account]({{site.baseurl}}/docs/administration/account-user-management/create-a-codefresh-account/), this integration is already setup for you.

 For the **Application Password** method you need: